tedorellana/learning/SAA-C03.md

 ### Principal OrgID ###
 - Validates if the principal accessing the resource is within your organization.

-## VPC ##
-- Is a virtual network that closely resembles a traditional network that you'd operate in your own data center.
-After you create a VPC, you can add subnets.

-### VPC Endpoints ###
-Allows to connect to AWS services using a private network instead using the public internet.
-Enables you to privately access AWS services without requiring internet gateways, NAT gateways, VPN connections, or AWS Direct Connect connections.
-Allows you to connect your VPC directly to supported AWS services, such as Amazon S3, over a private connection within the AWS network.

 ## Virtual private gateway ##
 A virtual private gateway is the VPN endpoint on the Amazon side of your Site-to-Site VPN connection that can be attached to a single VPC.